created May 29, 2019

 As @mims pointed out yesterday, a key problem with modern journalism is how much journalists source their narratives from Twitter.
 This leads to news cycles based on Trump's latest insults and whatever the trending topics algorithm says is popular today

 That ain't journalism.
 That's garbage, and it does not deserve to be funded nor saved in any manner by readers.
+Modern journalism and modern web design are horrible experiences.

 Interesting historical perspective, not related to this post.